ivmreg/ha-train-departure-board/INSTALLATION.md

 2. **Check browser console:**
    - Open browser Developer Tools (F12)
    - Go to Console tab
-   - Look for any errors related to `train-departure-card`
+   - Look for any errors related to `train-departure-board`

 3. **Verify file is loaded:**
-   - In browser DevTools Network tab, filter for `train-departure-card.js`
+   - In browser DevTools Network tab, filter for `train-departure-board.js`
    - Confirm it loads successfully (200 status)

 4. **Restart Home Assistant:**